knothed/CompCert-ct/constant-time/README.md

 - `Theorem new_target_spec` and `Theorem new_target_chain` in `PCFLEdgeEmbedding.v` state two important properties of the PCFL algorithm about how a new target of an edge relates to its original target.
 - Lemmata `taint_ana_params_spec`, `taint_ana_respects_reg_use_op`, `taint_ana_respects_ir` and `tainted_cond_spec` give the properties of our taint analysis which are required to prove control-flow security.
 These are Claims T0 through T3 of the Taint Analysis section in the paper.

+[Supplement.pdf](Supplement.pdf) contains additional proofs that are not present in our paper.